Watermelons are delicious, but it’s unlikely you’ll finish a whole watermelon in one sitting.

 On hot days, use frozen watermelon as fruity ice cubes in your drinks, or enjoy them on their own!

 Expect your frozen watermelon to last for up to 12 months.

-However, your watermelon will be at its best quality if you eat it within 6 months.
+However, your watermelon will be at its best quality if you eat it within six months.

 Other Methods For Storing Watermelon & Storage Periods

-If your watermelon is still whole, it will last on the counter for 7-10 days and in the refrigerator for up to 2 weeks.
+If your watermelon is still whole, it will last on the counter for 7-10 days and in the refrigerator for up to two weeks.

-Therefore, if you’re planning to use your whole watermelon up in the span of a few days, it may not be worth freezing it.
+Therefore, if you’re planning to use your whole watermelon in a few days, it may not be worth freezing it.